jfrog/frogbot/docs/install-github.md

 **Important**

+- If using the [frogbot-config.yml](templates/.jfrog/frogbot-config.yml), please fill the mandatory properties according the config template.
+- If not using the config file:
-- For npm, yarn 2, NuGet or .NET: Make sure to set inside the frogbot-config.yml the command in a way that it downloads your project dependencies as the value of the **installCommandName**, **installCommandArgs** variables.
+    - For npm, yarn 2, NuGet or .NET: Make sure to set inside the pipelines.yml the command in a way that it downloads your project dependencies as the value of the **JF_INSTALL_DEPS_CMD** variable.
 For example, `npm i` or `nuget restore`
 - Make sure that either **JF_USER** and **JF_PASSWORD** or **JF_ACCESS_TOKEN** are set in the Jenkinsfile, but not both.
 - Make sure that all necessary build tool that are used to build the scanned project are installed on the Jenkins agent.